Daily Jobs › Team Management

 Automation might be most useful for facilities services when applied to paperwork as it can move processes online and substantially reduce the need for manual data entry tasks.

-3️⃣ Outline Existing Workflows
+3️⃣ Outline existing workflows

 If you don’t have your existing workflows laid out, it’s worth at the very least creating minimalist flowcharts that capture the process in some way.
 If you have someone from each department do this, you can quickly assess what tasks are involved, and which are the most important.